top of page

 We are biological creatures that evolved outdoors.
 We are not meant to live in static, dimly lit boxes.
 The orientation of your home profoundly affects your physical and mental well-being.

-Circadian Rhythms: Our bodies rely on the cycles of light and dark to regulate sleep, mood, and energy levels (our circadian rhythm).
+Our bodies rely on the cycles of light and dark to regulate sleep, mood, and energy levels (our circadian rhythm).
 A home that gets a blast of eastern light in the morning helps wake you up, while the softening light of the evening helps you prepare for sleep.
 A poorly lit house can disrupt these rhythms, leading to lethargy and even Seasonal Affective Disorder (SAD).

-The "Feel" of a Room: The quality of light defines atmosphere.
+The quality of light defines atmosphere.
 A kitchen bathed in southern sunlight feels inviting, encouraging people to gather.
 A dark living room, regardless of how expensive the sofa is, will unconsciously repel people.
 Light makes spaces feel larger, cleaner, and more optimistic.

 The "Passive House" Bonus: Energy Efficiency

+Beyond aesthetics and mood, orientation is the cornerstone of "passive solar design"—using sun energy to heat your home for free.
 If you place large windows on the south side of your home, they act as radiators during the winter.
 The low winter sun penetrates deep into the room, heating floors and walls (thermal mass), which then radiate that warmth back at night.

+Conversely, a well-designed home uses overhangs or eaves above those southern windows.
+In high summer, when the sun is overhead, the overhang blocks the rays, keeping the house cool naturally.
 Ignoring orientation means fighting nature.
 If you put a wall of glass facing west, you will spend a fortune on air conditioning in July.
 If you put your living room facing north, you will be turning on lamps at 2:00 PM in January.

 Designing for Light: Practical Steps